aksio-insurtech/AuthExtension/README.md

             "onBehalfOf": "Value to use for id-porten as behalf of" }
     },
-    "identityProviderUrl": "The URL to call to get application details for the identity" }
+    "identityProviderUrl": "The URL to call to get application details for the identity", "OAuthBearerTokens": {
+        "authority": "The URL for the well-known document that describes the authority" }
+}
 ```

+The `OAuthBearerToken` configuration is optional.
+It won't run any authorization if the config is left out.

 > Note: The specific identity provider configurations are optional.
 You can have either or all.